golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 #### Setup YAGNA\_APPKEY

-In order for the requestor agent to connect with the `yagna` daemon, you need to provide it with the previously-generated app key (wallet) from step [Generate the app key](quickstart.md#secondly-generate-the-app-key-wallet)
+In order for the requestor agent to connect with the `yagna` daemon, you need to provide it with the previously-generated app key from step [Generate the app key](quickstart.md#secondly-generate-the-app-key-wallet):

 === "MacOS / Linux"